 Yes, I’m old.
 Shut up.

 I mourn for that simpler time sometimes.
 Like some aging uncle Albert constantly muttering ‘during the war’, I find myself increasingly shuffling round the hostels and guesthouses grumbling to myself and shaking my head at the folly of youth as I contemplate another upgrade to a private room.
 Sod it, I have a career now, I can afford it!

 That’s what happens, right?
 Or that is what is supposed to happen anyway.
 The hostels are just for the young, so they say.
-I’m not in my twenties any more, I’m not supposed to want to stay in a dorm, I’m supposed to want my creature comforts damnit!
+I’m not in my early twenties any more, I’m not supposed to want to stay in a dorm, I’m supposed to want my creature comforts damnit!
 As you get a little older and hopefully a tiny bit richer you are suddenly supposed to want a little bit more comfort, a private room with an en suite and a power shower.
 Presumably to soothe away all the aches and pains of my supposedly creaking bones after trying to keep up with the youngsters on yet another jungle trek.

-Never mind that despite the fact I do occasionally want a nice private room in a guesthouse, I still might want to sleep in a hostel too sometimes!
+Well that’s kind of true.
+But never mind that despite the fact I do occasionally want a nice private room in a guesthouse, I still might want to sleep in a hostel too sometimes!
 Hell, I may even want to sleep in a grand luxury hotel, a tree house in the jungle or a Buddhist monastery if the mood takes me, in fact I still do!
 I think that backpacking is about living the full range of experiences out there, not just limiting yourself to one class or type of accommodation because of a label.